 The Old-Frisian word for foreigner was vthemeda and is very similar to the present Dutch word uitheems.
 This means ‘out of heem’ where hemeda stands for home or homestead (compare also: hiem in Frisian or, indeed, home in English).
 The part vt or ut means ‘out’.
 So, an vthemeda is someone from outside-the-homestead, someone from out-home.

 But this might not be your only surprise.
-There's another, even weirder, medieval Frisian custom to be prepared for when travelling through the area of Brookmerland, East Frisia.
+There is another, even weirder, medieval Frisian custom to be prepared for when travelling through the area of Brookmerland in the region of Ostfriesland.

 After the aforementioned silver and cash ritual, the owner might call for his or her son or daughter before you can stow your valuables back into your rucksack (a German loanword, by the way).
 The child probably will have the age of between ten and fifteen years old.
 Again, you will be asked to present your valuables.
 But this time in the presence of the child.
 After you have shown all your precious stuff, the child receives quite a slap on his or her ears by the owner.
 The owner then rounds up with following medieval eternity formula.